MicrosoftDocs/windows-dev-docs/windows-apps-src/xaml-platform/using-the-xaml-hosting-api.md

 If you want to handle DPI changes in the window that hosts your UWP control (for example, if the user drags the window between monitors with different screen DPI), you'll need to configure the UWP control with a render transform, listen for DPI changes in your app, and update the window position and render transform of the UWP control in response to the DPI changes.

-The following steps illustrate one way to handle this process in the context of a C/C++ Win32 application.
+The following steps illustrate one way to handle this process in the context of a C++ Win32 application.
 For a complete example, see the [Desktop.cpp](https://github.com/clarkezone/cppwinrt/blob/master/Desktop/XamlIslandsWin32/Desktop.cpp) and [Desktop.h](https://github.com/clarkezone/cppwinrt/blob/master/Desktop/XamlIslandsWin32/Desktop.h) code files in the [XamlIslands32](https://github.com/clarkezone/cppwinrt/tree/master/Desktop/XamlIslandsWin32) sample on GitHub.

 1. Maintain a [**ScaleTransform**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.media.scaletransform) object in your app and assign it to the [**RenderTransform**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement.rendertransform) method of your UWP control.
-The following example does this for a [**Windows.UI.Xaml.Controls.Grid**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.grid) control in a C/C++ Win32 application.
+The following example does this for a [**Windows.UI.Xaml.Controls.Grid**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.grid) control in a C++ Win32 application.

     ```cppwinrt
     // Private fields maintained by your app, such as in a window class you have defined.